taocpp/json/doc/Value-Class.md

 It can be considered the sum-type, or discriminated union, of all possible types a JSON or JAXN value can be.
 On the C++ level the class consists of an `enum` to indicate which type it contains, and a `union` to store the corresponding data.

-More precisely `tao::json::value` is a specialisation of the class template `tao::json::basic_value` with the default `tao::json::traits`, and an empty base class.
+More precisely `tao::json::value` is an instantiation of the class template `tao::json::basic_value` with the [included default traits](Type-Traits.md) and an [empty base class](Advanced-Use-Cases.md#custom-value-annotations) as template parameters.

+In order to simplify the following discussion, it will mostly pretend that the behaviour from the [default traits](Type-Traits.md) is hard-wired and that there is no alternative.
+Please read the [page on traits](Type-Traits.md) to see which aspects of the behaviour of the JSON Value class can be extended and customised, and how.

 ## Value Type